Australian Contact Centre Industry Information

 Is there any industry research available?

-The call centre industry association, Auscontact Association, does not produce any industry research and has elected to partner with a private company called Fifth Quadrant to produce a report called the Australian Contact Centre Benchmarking Report.
+The call centre industry association, Auscontact Association, previously used to partner with a company called Fifth Quadrant to produce a report called the Australian Contact Centre Benchmarking Report.

 Why do I keep getting calls from a call centre and how do I stop them?

-Why do people choose to work in a call centre?
+Why do people choose to work in an Australian contact centre?

 There are many common myths about working in a call centre but thankfully more and more people are seeing call centres and CX as a great career choice that provides a great mix of technology, people and customers!